MMA Rumors: Dana White Breaks Silence On Daniel Cormier-Brock Lesnar Rumors, Reveals DC’s ‘Two Nasty Fights’

 UFC President Dana White believes that Daniel Cormier is one of the few MMA fighters who have the right to choose who he wants to fight next.
 If Cormier really wants to fight Lesnar before he retires, White gave the reigning UFC heavyweight champion an assurance that he has his full support.
 Unfortunately, since Lesnar had begun the process to get back into the USADA’s drug-testing pool last July, White said that the WWE superstar hasn’t given him an update when he will be allowed or if he remains interested in fighting again in the Octagon.

-While they are waiting for Brock Lesnar, UFC President Dana White confirmed that Daniel Cormier still got “two nasty fights” left before the permanently leaves the world of mixed martial arts.
+While they are waiting for Brock Lesnar, UFC President Dana White confirmed that Daniel Cormier still has “two nasty fights” left before he permanently leaves the world of mixed martial arts.
 White revealed that the next potential opponents of Cormier include UFC light heavyweight champion Jon Jones and former UFC heavy champion Stipe Miocic.
 Beating Miocic for the second time will help Cormier prove that he’s the real king in the heavyweight division, while a win against Jones will cement his status as one of the greatest MMA fighters of all time.